-4.1.
+- 4.1.
 There is no offer of a Council Tax Freeze Reward Grant to those authorities that freeze or reduce Council Tax in 2020-21.

-- 4.2.
 It is, of course, an Authority decision to set a level of Council Tax that is appropriate to its funding position.
-For 2020-21, this report considers two options A and B as below: - OPTION A Freeze Council Tax at 2019-20 level (£86.52 for a Band D Property); - OPTION B Increase Council Tax by 1.99% above 2019-20 an increase of £1.72 pa (14p a month) to £88.24 for Band D Property. - 4.3.
-The Committee could decide to set any alternative level below 2%.
+For 2020-21, this report considers two options A and B as below: - OPTION A Freeze Council Tax at 2019-20 level (£86.52 for a Band D Property); - OPTION B Increase Council Tax by 1.99% above 2019-20 an increase of £1.72 pa (14p a month) to £88.24 for Band D Property. - 4.2.
+The implications of each of these options for funding available in 2020-21 are shown in Table 2 below.
+The Authority could decide to set any alternative level below 2%.
 Each 1% increase in Council Tax represents an 86p a year increase for a Band D property, and is equivalent to a £0.532m variation on the revenue budget.
-In relation to the referendum option, it is the Treasurer's view that given the costs of holding a referendum (circa £2.3m), it is not a viable option for the Authority to consider a Council Tax increase in excess of the 2% threshold. - 4.4.
+In relation to the referendum option, it is the Treasurer's view that given the costs of holding a referendum (circa £2.3m), it is not a viable option for the Authority to consider a Council Tax increase in excess of the 2% threshold. - 4.3.
 Due to an inflationary increase on government grant funding and increased Council Tax base, both council tax options would represent an increase to the overall budget.